Phase portraits and the bifurcation set for the three-vortex interaction system: Vanishing total circulation

-The momenta are conserved since $H$ is $Q_j$-independent, and the particles move in a straight line at constant velocity
+The momenta are conserved since \(H\) is \(Q_j\)-independent, and the particles move in a straight line at constant velocity

-By choosing the orientation of the reference frame, we may set one component of the momentum, say $P_2$, to zero.

-This is somewhat different than the Hamiltonian formulation~\eqref{N_vortex_ham_eqns}, in which the $x$ and $y$ coordinates play the roles of position in momentum.
-Here, we have returned to the more standard case in which $Q$ variables represent positions and $P$ variables momenta.
+This is somewhat different than the Hamiltonian formulation~\eqref{N_vortex_ham_eqns}, in which the \(x\) and \(y\) coordinates play the roles of position and momentum.
+Here, we have returned to the more standard case in which \(Q\) variables represent positions and \(P\) variables momenta.

-Returning to the three-vortex problem, assume that $\gamma_1=0$, or, equivalently, $\Gamma_3 = -\Gamma_1 - \Gamma_2$.
-Ordering the vortex labels so that $\Gamma_1 + \Gamma_2\neq0$, we may perform the first step of the Jacobi reduction as before, arriving at system~\eqref{Jacobi1}.
-However, the second recursive application of the Jacobi coordinate reduction leading to Eq.~\eqref{jacobi_coordinates} is no longer possible.
-We may instead apply the transformation~\eqref{jacobiZero} to the coordinates $\tilde{z}_2$ and $\tilde{z}_3$.
-Without loss of generality, we may take $P_2=0$.
-If $P_3 \neq 0$, we may, by scaling, set $P_3=1$ without loss of generality.
-Letting $Q_1=X$ and $P_1=Y$ and ignoring additive constants, this yields a Hamiltonian
+We now consider the case of three vortices with \(\gamma_1=0\), and, more particularly, \(\Gamma_3 = -\Gamma_1 - \Gamma_2 \neq 0\).
+We may apply the reduction~\eqref{Jacobi1} to vortices 1 and 2, but the second recursive application of the Jacobi coordinate reduction cannot be used to combine the virtual vortex at position \(\tilde{z}_2\) with vortex 3.
+Instead, we apply the transformation~\eqref{jacobiZero} to these coordinates.
+Without loss of generality, we may take \(P_2=0\).
+If \(P_3 \neq 0\), we may scale it to one without loss of generality.
+Letting \(Q_1=X\) and \(P_1=Y\) and ignoring additive constants, this yields a Hamiltonian

-The three singularities are at $Y=0$ and
+The three singularities are at \(Y=0\) and

-Rott and Aref derived this system separately by different methods which were much more involved than the present derivation~\cite{Aref:1989,Rott:1989}.
-Behring derived the equivalent system when $\Gamma_1=\Gamma_2$~\cite{Behring:2020}.
+Rott and Aref derived this system separately by different methods, as did Behring~\cite{Aref:1989, Rott:1989, Behring:2020}.
+It has equilateral relative equilibria at